jamesmcginnis/crocodile-clock-card/README.md

 Bold Arabic numerals at the four quarter positions (12, 3, 6, 9) with accent-coloured tick marks at the remaining positions.
 Tapered hands.

 ### Luxury
-Baton indices replacing numerals, rendered in the accent colour with a highlight stripe along each baton.
+Baton indices replacing numerals, rendered in gold with a highlight stripe along each baton.
 Baton-style hands with a matching highlight.
 Inspired by high-end mechanical watch design.

 ### Skeleton
 Diamond-shaped markers at each hour position with structural decorative rings on the dial face.
 Tapered hands.
 Suited to technical or dark dashboards.